 Positive equity relates to assets you own that are financed by loans.
 The term positive equity is most commonly used with real estate investments, but there are other asset types where positive or negative equity is a consideration.
 As part of your financial situation, positive equity is a component of your overall net worth.

-If you buy an asset and finance the purchase with a loan tied to that asset, the relationship between the asset's value and the loan balance defines your equity position.
+If you take out a loan for a purchase and secure the loan with an asset, the loan is referred to as asset secured.
+Inability to repay the loan means the loss of the asset that was used as security.
+In the case of home and car loans, the home or car itself is the asset used for security.
+With this type of loan, the relationship between the asset's value and the loan balance defines your equity position.
 If the value of the asset is greater than the balance of the loan, you have positive equity.
 If the loan amount is greater than the asset is worth, the equity is negative.
-Both the lender, and you as the owner of the asset, want to be in a position of positive equity.
-Negative equity can lead to more financial problems.
+Both the lenders and borrowers always want to be in a position of positive equity since negative equity is an indicator of a serious financial problem.

 Financed Asset Types

-Homes and cars are the two most common types of assets where loans are often used to finance the purchase.
+Homes and cars are the two most common types of asset-secured loans.
 If you have a home mortgage or car loan, you are in a position of positive or negative equity.
 If your house is worth more than the balance on your mortgage, you have positive equity.
-In the exact same manner, if the value of your car is greater than the loan balance, you have positive vehicle equity.
+For example, if you buy a home for $400,000, with a 20 percent down payment of $80,000, you will immediately have $80,000 equity in your home.
+If over the next year you pay your mortgage and your home increases in value to $420,000, your equity would be $100,000, plus the amount of principal that was paid off during your year of mortgage payments.
+In the first year of a 30-year mortgage with a fixed 5% interest rate, that would be about $5800.
+Similarly, if the value of your car is greater than the loan balance, you have positive vehicle equity.

 Sources of Positive Equity

 You can get positive equity in several different ways.
 If you put up money as a down payment, some or all of the down payment money will give you immediate positive equity.
-When the asset increase in value, the positive equity grows.
-This is typically the major source of home equity -- an increasing home value.
+When the asset increases in value, the positive equity grows.
+This is typically the major source of home equity – an increasing home value.
 Equity can also grow as the loan balance decreases.
-A falling loan payoff is about the only way to build equity with a car, since the car's value drops over time.
-You just want to pay the loan down faster than the car is depreciating.
+Car's purchased with credit are different than homes with mortgages since the value of most cars does not increase over time.
+Instead, the car is said to depreciate in value.
+The best way to avoid having negative equity in a car is to pay the loan down faster than the car depreciates.

 Equity Equals Flexibility